The tea plants are shaded and the leaves are plucked during the first flush of the spring.

 An amino acid called theanine, unique to tea plants, is increased which enhances the sweet taste.
 Research shows theanine reduces many harmful stress responses in animals and humans, which allows you to relax when you drink it.

-The tea leaves are then aged for three months after processing to allow flavors to blend into an elegant composition.
+The leaves are then aged for three months after processing to allow flavors to blend into an elegant composition.
 The use of shade before plucking and slight aging after processing are unusual for green teas but work together magnificiently to help create one of the world's greatest teas.

-Grading is usually based on two qualities--famed locations like the Yame gardens, and hand-processing by artisan tea-masters.
+Grading is usually based on two qualities--famed locations like the Yame gardens, and hand-processing by artisan teamasters.

 The highest grades will have a more subtle and complex taste, while lesser grades will have a stronger aftertaste.

-Many of the best Japanese tea gardens are in the Uji district of Honshu near Kyoto, where tea was first cultivated around 1200 years ago.
+Many of the best Japanese teagardens are in the Uji district of Honshu near Kyoto, where tea was first cultivated around 1200 years ago.
 Gyokuro is also a famous product of the Yame area of Fukuoka.